-More SBA Loan and Relief Programs
+Other SBA Loan and Business Relief Programs

 The SBA has several other business interruption loan and relief programs to help small business owners maintain payroll and pay operating expenses during the COVID-19 pandemic:

-- SBA Debt Relief; If you have an SBA 7(a), 504 or microloan that is in good standing, the SBA will automatically pay the principal, interest, and fees of current 7(a), 504, and microloans for a period of six months.
+SBA Debt Relief: If you have an SBA 7(a), 504 or microloan that is in good standing, the SBA will automatically pay the principal, interest, and fees of current 7(a), 504, and microloans for a period of six months.
 They will also automatically pay the principal, interest, and fees of new 7(a), 504, and microloans issued prior to September 27, 2020.

-- SBA Express Bridge Loans; An SBA Express Bride Loan allows businesses that have a relationship with an SBA Express Lender to quickly access up to $25,000.
+SBA Express Bridge Loans: An SBA Express Bride Loan allows businesses that have a relationship with an SBA Express Lender to quickly access up to $25,000.

 Before accepting a loan, consult with your CPA, accountant, or business adviser (check your local Small Business Development Center (SBDC).
 You can also contact the Colorado Small Business COVID-19 Disaster Response Hotline at 303-860-5881 (available Monday-Friday, 8am-5pm).